Alderman do Novo says that party colleague tried to strangle her in the bathroom of the São Paulo City Council and registers a police report | São Paulo

 Cris claims that she was pushed against the wall of the Chamber bathroom and grabbed by the neck, until she fell to the floor.

-The fight took place during the vote on the Municipal Social Security Reform this Wednesday night (10).
+The fight took place during the vote on the Municipal Social Security Reform this Wednesday night (10), still in plenary.
 The conflict would have been caused by the time spent speaking into the microphone that each would have, according to Janaína Lima.

-Councilwoman disclosed the injuries on her social networks — Photo: Reproduction/Social network
+She denies having grabbed a colleague by the neck and says that “she only tried to defend herself from the aggressions suffered” (see below).

 Voting video shows the two discussing in plenary during the session: